 For anyone who has spiled and cut planks from rough lumber or plywood stock, seeing a computer numerically controlled (CNC) machine make short and precise work of the task is humbling.
 A few staffers from WoodenBoat Publications had this experience during a visit to Hewes & Company in Blue Hill, Maine, to watch the FlexiCam CNC router cut the first of a series of Iain Oughtred–designed St. Ayles skiffs.
 Planks with perfectly beveled scarfs were routed from the plywood in a matter of minutes, and programmed alignment holes ensured that the glued scarf joints would yield accurately shaped planks.

 Joining us in the shop was Gardner Pickering, head of Hewes’s marine division, and student representative Dylan Brown from Deer Isle-Stonington High School’s Marine Trades Program.
-[Editor’s note: When this story was originally posted in 2010, the 22′, 330-lb (6.7m, 150-kg) boats were to be built and rowed competitively by local high school students as part of WoodenBoat’s now defunct BARC (Boatbuilding & Rowing Challenge).]
+[Editor’s note: When this story was originally posted in 2010, the 22′, 330-lb (6.7m, 150-kg) boats were to be built and rowed competitively by local high school students as part of WoodenBoat’s BARC (Boatbuilding & Rowing Challenge).]

 Take a look: